-Anuradha Rana is an independent filmmaker and educator who has produced and directed award-winning films internationally.
+Anuradha Rana is an independent filmmaker, educator, mentor, and program leader who has produced and directed award-winning films internationally.
 Born and raised in India, her immigrant roots create the lens of a curious interloper at the heart of her films, where everyday characters push conventional boundaries.

 She is an Associate Professor and Co-Chair of the Documentary Program at DePaul University’s School of Cinematic Arts, a Vincent de Paul Associate Professor in Film, and a recipient of the Excellence in Teaching Award.
 She serves on the Faculty Council, Society of Vincent de Paul's Global Justice Committee, and on the advisory board for the DePaul Migration Council and the DePaul Humanities Center.

 Directing, Cinema Production, Interactive Media

 Visual Storytelling; Non-fiction; Short Film; Transmedia; Indian non-fiction; International Filmmakers.